 About Me

-Becoming a therapist and coach was a natural progression from my early career in the medical and legal fields, where I gained insight into the challenges people face and the resilience required to overcome them.
-I also volunteered with Victim Support in the UK, supporting people during some of the most vulnerable times in their lives.
-These experiences deepened my understanding of empathy, resilience, and the importance of being truly heard.
+Becoming a therapist and coach was a natural progression from my early career as a medical secretary in psychiatry and a legal secretary in the family department of a firm of solicitors, where I saw firsthand the challenges people face and the strength it takes to overcome them.
+I also volunteered with Victim Support UK, offering support to people during some of the most vulnerable times in their lives.
+These experiences deepened my understanding of empathy and the importance of being truly heard.

-To build on this, I studied criminology and psychology before completing postgraduate training in counselling and life coaching.
-I later trained in couples counselling, enabling me to support partners in reconnecting and strengthening their relationships.
-These studies and experiences have shaped the way I work today: warm, supportive, and integrative, drawing on different approaches to meet each person’s unique needs.
+To build on this foundation, I completed a degree in criminology and social policy, followed by a training course in domestic violence.
+I went on to complete a graduate diploma in psychology and later undertook postgraduate training in counselling and coaching, along with specialist training in couples counselling.
+These studies and experiences shape the way I work today.
+I offer a warm, supportive, and integrative approach, drawing on different methods to meet each person’s unique needs.

-It is truly rewarding to witness clients find clarity, rebuild confidence, and strengthen their relationships.
-The trust people place in me is a privilege, and I feel honoured to walk alongside them as they heal, grow, and create meaningful change.
+It is deeply rewarding to see clients find clarity, rebuild confidence, and strengthen their relationships.
+I work collaboratively and at a pace that feels right for each individual or couple, helping them explore patterns, develop awareness, and create meaningful, lasting change.
+The trust people place in me is a privilege, and I feel honoured to support them as they heal and grow.